 Live theater won’t be back for a while (too many droplets!), but in the meantime, the Getty Villa presents this retelling of Homer’s 24 books in digestible weekly installments presented on YouTube.
 The Troubadour Theater Company’s artistic director calls it “a family-friendly, seat-of-our pants, stay-at-home ordered-up mix of wacky and whimsical storytelling by a cast of kooky, colorful characters.”

 Through September 3

 Descanso Gardens is offering a special experience for those who stop by for a stroll.
 Five times each day, Pete Wyer’s musical composition “The Sky Beneath Our Feet” will play from 72 speakers sited among the garden’s coast live oak tree grove which inspired the work.

 Fridays through September 4

 The Music Center’s series of weekly dance lessons will look a little different this year, but it’s sure to be just as much fun.
 No more braving DTLA traffic on a Friday evening to shake your buns—this year you can party right in your living room via the Music Center’s YouTube account.
 This week, catch a lesson in salsa dancing; the series wraps up with Samba on September 4.

 It feels like we’re living through one interminable Monday under this global house arrest, but it technically is the weekend.
 So why not take a break from the news and the glitchy Zoom meetings and watch something fun?
-In this week’s roundup of streaming recommendations , we have the new season of Somebody Feed Phil, the new HBO Max documentary On the Record, and more.
+Check out what we have in this week’s roundup of streaming recommendations because sometimes the best things to do are the most low-effort of all.

 Looking for even more things to watch, eat, and do during the COVID-19 outbreak?
 Check out our Inside Guide.